Seanl80/Blind-Hunter/README.md

 ![List-marker](blindhunter/static/readme-images/list-marker-bug.png)

 When I was making the reviews page I added in a select list to contain all the companies in the companies page.
 When selecting it I couldn't access them.
-This was fixed by targeting it more specifically in the code.
+This was fixed by targeting it more specifically in the code by adding both `review=review, companies=companies` into my edit_review function when returning the `render_template`.

 ![Empty-select-field](blindhunter/static/readme-images/empty-select-field-bug.png)